-What is the Augusta Rule 280A?
+What is the Augusta Rule 280A and its Origins?

-The Augusta Rule 280A, also known as Section 280A of the Internal Revenue Code, is a tax provision that allows homeowners to rent out their personal residence for a short period (up to 14 days per year) without having to report the rental income on their federal tax return.
+The Augusta Rule 280A, also known as Section 280A of the Internal Revenue Code, is a tax provision that allows homeowners to rent out their residence for a short period (up to 14 days per year) without having to report the rental income on their federal tax return.
 This rule is named after the Augusta National Golf Club, where homeowners in the surrounding area often rent out their homes during the prestigious Masters’ Tournament.